Noise Levels in Oakmont, PA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,934 Oakmont residents, or 54.8%, live above that level.
 By land area, 62.6% of Oakmont is above 55 dBA.

 Average noise levels for Oakmont residents, grouped by direction from the center of Oakmont.
-Western Oakmont carries the highest population-weighted average; Eastern Oakmont carries the lowest.
-Just 43% of residents in Eastern Oakmont live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Western Oakmont.
+The highest population-weighted average is in western Oakmont; the lowest is in eastern Oakmont, where just 40% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Central Oakmont